Vancouver Get Inspired Talks is a new TEDx-style event featuring inspirational speakers at the Vancouver Convention Centre in Vancouver.

 If you’ve ever attended a TEDx conference, especially TEDxStanleyPark, you’ll find Vancouver Get Inspired Talks to be very similar (but perhaps with an extra bit of artistic license).

-If attending the event on September 20th, 2018, expect an afternoon of inspirational talks and stimulating conversations.
-Also expect to be inspired, motivated and challenged to both think and take action.
+Attendees of the event on September 20th, 2018, were treated to an afternoon of inspirational talks and stimulating conversations.
+They were inspired, motivated and challenged to both think and take action.

 About Get Inspired Talks